 There is a safe way to whiten if allergies and ingredients are taken into account.
-The way to achieve is not by killing your melanocytes but to inhibit the synthesis of melanin or accelerate the removal of existing melanin.
-You can look for a regulated product from an authorized dealer, being patient and continuing to use the product as long as you’re not allergic to it, plus reading and understanding the ingredient list.
+The way to achieve this is not by killing your melanocytes but to inhibit the synthesis of melanin or accelerating the removal of existing melanin.
+You can look for a regulated product from an authorized dealer, be patient and continue to use it as long as you’re not allergic to it, and read and understand the ingredient list.

 L’Oréal ditches ‘fair’ and ‘lightening’ words from its beauty products

 The announcement comes as a number of other major beauty companies turn on their terminology.
-Beauty giant L’Oréal has said it will remove words such as ‘white/whitening’ from all its distributed skincare products.
+Beauty giant L’Oréal has said it will remove words like ‘white/whitening’ from all its distributed skincare products.
 L’Oréal said it would also ditch phrases that include ‘fair/fairness’ and ‘light/lightning’.